 The supply chain has never been more important to an organization.
 Increasingly, customers are demanding, and expecting, products specifically designed to their needs for the same or lower prices.
 The “market of one” is the new norm for the enterprise, and as this process of “mass customization” happens, so must a new and more flexible supply chain.
 Without it, the enterprise will waste money, be less focused on the needs of the customer, and suffer from new competitive threats.

-Forum research is helping members of the community clearly see the relationship between their supply chain and their business strategy:
+Forum research is helping sponsors of the community clearly see the relationship between their supply chain and their business strategy:

 How this relationship…